designed: 2012 by ramzi makram-ebeid

 Ragy Soliman – Manager Accelero Capital

-Accelero capital is the most formal corporate office I have designed.
-Having worked with three of the partners before meant a trust worthy relationship already existed, making the entire process truly fun.
-As such, designing an investment and management office proved to be much easier and more rewarding than anticipated.
+Accelero Capital is probably one of the most formal and corporate projects I’ve designed.
+Having worked with three of its partners before, a trustworthy relationship already existed.
+As such, designing this investment and management office proved to be a smooth and rewarding experience.

-The design throughout this office shows strength and intelligent spending.
-Whether the furniture is cantilevered or hung on the wall, nothing “flimsy” was used.
-Regarding costs, most items here are local and several of them are manufactured in small workshops in the outskirts of Cairo, where quality and price are excellent.
+The design of this office reflects strength and intelligent spending.
+The furniture is cantilevered or hung directly on the wall, and only solid materials were used.
+Regarding costs, most items are local and several of them were manufactured in small workshops in the outskirts of Cairo, where quality and price are excellent.

-Looking up, we see that concrete slab (with outlines of the wooden planks used during its construction still visible) painted in one coat of white, it’s a great way to show how sometimes only minimal work is needed in a material to turn it into something beautiful.
-The false ceiling on the corner was created to be a mirror for the “track” designed in the middle of the space and provide more lighting for this area.
-By tearing down a number of walls, I was able to create a central track to improve circulation throughout the office and distribute it in a more effective manner.
+On the ceiling, a concrete slab – with outlines of the wooden planks used during its construction still visible – was painted in one coat of white, serving as a reminder that sometimes less really is more.
+A false ceiling was designed as a mirror to the track found in the middle of the space and provides extra lighting.
+By tearing down a number of walls, I was able to create a central track to improve the office’s circulation and distribute it in a more effective manner.

-The reception desk is dramatic as it is long.
-Metal supports the long counter, that doubles as a reception desk and standing meeting table, and houses all the main lighting switches of the office.
-The wall behind the receptionist is composed of beautiful planks of wood, a continuation from the newly installed entrance’s floor.
-The oak wood planks were chosen to give the office a more natural feel, while also playing on the strength aspect.
+The reception desk is as dramatic as it is long.
+Metal supports the long counter, which doubles as a reception desk and standing meeting table, as well as houses all the main lighting switches of the office.
+The wall behind the receptionist is composed of beautiful planks of wood, a continuation from the newly installed entrance floor.
+The oak planks give the office a natural feel, while also playing on the idea of strength.

-Everybody needs to chill-out at some point, and here the team can eat, watch television, and if need be have informal meetings.
+The chill-out room has two large work-desks, four storage units and a bench.
+Here the team can eat, watch television, and if need be have informal meetings.
 The foldable white table allows it to be easily moved creating more space for chairs if need be.
-The red chairs and bin add color to the space, and make it more laid back than the rest of the office.
+The red chairs and bin add color to the space, as well as make it more laid back than the rest of the office.

-Open to the rest of the space, the kitchen has a very large “locker” area in its entrance.
-The lockers are designed for the partners and employees to have private storage for all their kitchen related space.
-As with the rest of the office, frosted glass was used for the look and the added fun of leaving notes on all the lockers.
+Open to the rest of the space, the kitchen has a spacious locker area in its entrance.
+The lockers are designed for the partners and employees to have private storage for all their kitchen related items.
+As with the rest of the office, frosted glass was used for the look and the added fun of leaving reminder notes.

-Maintaining the same vibe of the rest of the office, the bathrooms use the same flooring pattern found in the entrance but with Turkish carara marble instead of oak planks.
-The black corian adds a modern feel, and the large mirrors are functional and increase the visual space of the bathrooms.
-Adding red accessories in the bathrooms added fun to the space.
+Maintaining the same vibe of the rest of the office, the bathrooms use the same flooring pattern as the entrance but with Turkish Carrara marble instead of oak planks.
+The black corian adds a modern feel, the large mirrors open up the space, while the red accessories add an extra punch.